Odonata fast facts

 During the Permian there were huge dragonflies (with wingspans as large as that of a seagull today) to be found in what is now England.
-Meganeuropsis schusteri had a wingspan of 71 cm.
+Meganeuropsis schusteri had a wingspan of 71cm.
 The atmospheric oxygen concentration was 35% (today it is 21%), which may have allowed more oxygen to reach further down the tracheoles (breathing tubes).
 Also the oxygen-rich atmosphere would have made flying easier.
 At that time insects were the only flying animals.
-It is believed that the huge dragonflies were slower fliers that those of today.
+It is believed that the huge dragonflies were slower fliers than those of today.

 At rest damselflies hold their wings vertically over their body, whereas true dragonflies rest with their wings spread out.

-Wind tunnel studies, partly financed by the U S Navy and Air Force, have found that they twist their wings on the downstroke.
-This creates miniature whirlwinds that move the air much faster over the upper wing surface, and so reduces air pressure and increase lift.
+In flight the wings operate independently, unlike those of other strong fliers, e.g. wasps and bees who link both wings together.
+Wind tunnel studies, partly financed by the U S Navy and Air Force, have found that they twist their wings on the down stroke.
+This creates miniature whirlwinds that move the air much faster over the upper wing surface, and so reduces air pressure and increases lift.
 Over short distances they can reach speeds of 70 kph/45 mph.
 They can hover, and fly backwards and forwards.

 The venation of the wings is used in identification to species level, however there is disagreement between entomologists in naming the veins, so identification for a beginner is usually easiest using illustrations.